Junta Terashima

 Junta Terashima (寺島 惇太, Terashima Junta) is a Japanese voice actor, narrator, and singer.
 He debuted as a voice actor in 2009.
-Notable roles played by him include Hyōga Yukimura from Inazuma Eleven Go, Shin Ichijo from the King of Prism series, Takeru Taiga from The Idolmaster: SideM, Code from Boruto: Naruto Next Generations and Hisoka Mikage from A3!.
+Notable roles played by him include Hyōga Yukimura from Inazuma Eleven Go, Shin Ichijo from the King of Prism series, Takeru Taiga from The Idolmaster SideM, Code from Boruto: Naruto Next Generations and Hisoka Mikage from A3!.
 In addition to voice acting, Terashima also started a singing career in 2019 with the release of the extended plays 29 + 1: Miso and Joy Source.

-On January 15, 2021, Terashima tested positive for COVID-19.